 Vocational Rehabilitation for Young Onset Dementia: International Perspectives

 An overview of ehealth interventions to support caregivers.
 A review of evidence relevant to Young Onset Dementia

 Palliative care in people with Young Onset Dementia

 Raymond Koopmans, Jenny van der Steen, Marieke Perry, Romy Van Rickstal

 Marjolein de Vugt is Professor of Psychosocial Innovations in Dementia at the Division of Psychiatry and Neuropsychology, Maastricht University and Health Care Psychologist at Maastricht University Medical Centre, Netherlands.

-Janet Carter is Associate Professor of Psychiatry at UCL and Honorary Consultant of Old Age Psychiatry at the North East London Mental Health Trust, UK.
+Janet Carter is Associate Professor of Psychiatry at UCL and Honorary Consultant of Old Age Psychiatry at the North East London NHS Mental Health Trust, UK.